Looking for information about a different brand in the T-Mobile family?

 Latency, also known as delay, is the amount of time from when a data packet is sent to when it is received.
 For Broadband Internet Access Services, latency is usually expressed as the round-trip time in milliseconds ("ms") that it takes for a data packet to travel between two end points on the Internet (from point A to point B and then back to point A).
 Some applications, such as email, can tolerate a substantial amount of latency without any noticeable impact on the application's performance, while other applications, such as real-time video conferencing, require lower latency to function properly.

-Based on internal analysis and projections from third-party, crowd-sourced data and subject to the factors described above and below, T-Mobile expects T-Mobile-branded customers with recent broadband-capable devices and qualifying service will experience the following speeds and latency on our 5G and 4G LTE networks.
-T-Mobile expects similar speeds for Sprint-branded customers with recent broadband-capable devices roaming on the T-Mobile network.
+Based on internal analysis and projections from third-party, crowd-sourced data and subject to the factors described above and below, T-Mobile expects T-Mobile and Sprint-branded customers with recent broadband-capable devices and qualifying service will experience the following speeds and latency on our 5G and 4G LTE networks.
 These ranges are projections based on roughly the 25th and 75th percentiles of network tests.

 5G Network (On-Device):